Akryum/nodepack/docs/guide/README.md

 # Overview

 :::warning
-Nodepack is currently in early stages of development, APIs and commands are subject to change.
+Nodepack is currently in early stages of development, APIs and commands are subject to change, documentation may be incomplete.
 :::

 Nodepack is a modern node.js development platform.
 It can be used to create servers, backends, applications and libraries.
 It provides: